EasternEdgeRobotics/Software_2024/README.md

 ```
 Sourcing the ROS2 workspace allows your terminal instance to know that you have ROS2 installed, and that it is an executable.

-After a successful build, you should see no error messages and three new folders in colcon_ws (build, install, and log).
+After a successful build, you should see three new folders in colcon_ws (build, install, and log).

 ### Step 3